 - Step 23: Now click on Purple Dot and repeat the same steps.
-While adding error bars follow below image instructions.
+While adding error bars, follow the below image instructions.

-Step 24: In the same format data series go to Line style and make below changes.
+Step 24: In the same format, data series, go to Line style, and make the below changes.

 Now the chart looks like this.